 As described in § 4.07 of Rev. Proc.
 2006-9, taxpayers should request at least a 5-year term in an APA submission, although the appropriate APA term is decided on a case-by-case basis.
-Of the APAs executed in 2013, 41 percent had a 5-year term while more than half had terms of 6 years or longer.
-For APAs with terms of greater than 6 years, a substantial number of those were submitted as a request for a 5-year term, and the additional years were agreed to between the taxpayer and the IRS (or, in the case of a bilateral APA, between the IRS and the foreign government upon the taxpayer's request).
-In 2013, 10 percent of the executed APAs included terms of 10 years or longer.
+Of the APAs executed in 2014, 41% had a 5 year term.
+For APAs with terms of greater than 5 years, a substantial number of those were submitted as a request for a 5-year term, and the additional years were agreed to between the taxpayer and the IRS (or, in the case of a bilateral APA, between the IRS and the foreign government upon the taxpayer's request).
+In 2014, less than 10 percent of the executed APAs included terms of 10 years or longer.
 The longer terms were agreed to based on the particular circumstances of each individual case and were often granted to ensure a reasonable amount of prospectivity in the APA term.
-The prospectivity of APA terms improved in 2013 from an average of 1 year in 2012 to 2 years in 2013.
-It is expected that the number of APAs with terms exceeding 10 years will decrease in future years as completion times continue to improve.